sleepjie/Valanar/Valanar Superdocument.md

 ##### Settlements & Structures
 Agrassilla’Kunthropia is renowned for its magical advancements, particularly in sustaining objects in flight, as seen in their floating cities and sky ships.
 This technological prowess extends to their military capabilities, with Greywharf acting as a strategic naval checkpoint.
 ##### Military and Naval Power
-The Draconian Empire boasts perhaps the most powerful military force in all of Valanar.
-For many millenia since their construction, their flying cities
+For almost a millenia, the Draconian Empire boasted perhaps the most powerful military force in all of Valanar.

+Not only did they enforce conscription

+---
 ### Wodin
 ##### Population and Demographics
 Text here.